MrRedbloX/Weenize/doc/weez/README.md

 ### get_dict_value
 - Description: returns the value of a dictionary corresponding to the given value.
 - Inputs: a dictionary.
-- Mandatory args:
+- Optional args:
-    - key: a key in the dictionary.
+    - keys: can be a key or a list of keys in the dictionary.
+If null the first key will be used.
 - Output: the value of dct\[key]
 ### concat_list
 - Description: returns a string of a list joined by a separator.